AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Browser.js/Download objects.md

 You can use the `signatureUrl` method in a browser to generate an object URL for previews or downloads.
 You can also use the download attribute in the <a\> tag of an HTML page or window.open of a web API to obtain an object URL.

+**Note:**

+For more information about how to set up a security token service \(STS\), see [Access OSS with a temporary access credential provided by STS](/intl.en-US/Developer Guide/Data security/Access and control/Access OSS with a temporary access credential provided by STS.md) in OSS Developer Guide.
+You can call the [AssumeRole](/intl.en-US/API Reference/API Reference (STS)/Operation interfaces/AssumeRole.md) operation or use [STS SDKs for various programming languages](/intl.en-US/SDK Reference/STS SDK Reference/STS SDK overview.md) to obtain a temporary access credential.
+A temporary access credential contains a security token and a temporary AccessKey pair that consists of an AccessKey ID and an AccessKey secret.

 ## Obtain the URL to preview an object

 The following code provides an example on how to obtain the URL of an object named exampleobject.txt in a bucket named examplebucket.